5 Days Japan Group Tour: Tokyo Kyoto Small Group Tour

 A Quick Way to Explore the Essence of Japan: Tokyo & Kyoto

 Discover the fascinating contrast between modern Tokyo and ancient Kyoto.
 Travel in style between these two cities aboard Japan's high-speed Shinkansen bullet train.
-In Tokyo, immerse yourself in the bustling energy of Shibuya Crossing, marvel at the futuristic architecture of Tokyo Skytree, and explore the Senso-ji Temple.
-In Kyoto, visit the iconic Kiyomizu-dera Temple, Fushimi Inari Taisha Shrine with its famous torii gates, stroll through the historic Gion district, known for its preserved machiya houses and geisha culture...
+In Tokyo, immerse yourself in the bustling energy of Shibuya Crossing, marvel at the futuristic Tokyo Skytree, and explore Senso-ji Temple.
+In Kyoto, visit the iconic Kiyomizu-dera Temple and Fushimi Inari Taisha Shrine with its famous torii gates, and stroll through the historic Gion district, renowned for its preserved machiya houses and geisha culture.

-Our Japan small group tour will guarantee you a classic experience and good service in Tokyo and Kyoto.
-Just decide on the time to go with Asia Odyssey Travel!
+Our Japan small group tour guarantees a classic experience and excellent service in both Tokyo and Kyoto.
+Check the schedule and join Asia Odyssey Travel to book your tour!

 Itinerary at a Glance